JvanKatwijk/qt-dab/README.md

 visible.
 Such a skipTable shows all channels in the selected band, each channel labeled with a field containing a "+" or a "-" sign.
 Double clicking on the field will invert its setting.
-Obviously. such a skipTable will be maintained between program invocations.
+Obviously. skipTables will be maintained between program invocations.

 When DX-ing, one wants to direct the antenna to different countries in different directions.